-Michigander getting married out of State, apply in the State not ours.
+If you're a Michigander getting married in a different State, apply in the State, not ours.

 Where do I apply or get a Michigan Marriage License?

-A. Are you a Michigan Resident? (do one of you have a MI Drivers License?)
+A. Are you a Michigan Resident? (do either one of you have a MI Drivers License?)

 Yes - Apply at the County Clerks' Office in which you LIVE (the one your Driver's License says you live in)

 No - Apply at the County Clerks' Office where the wedding CEREMONY will be held.

 How do I find out what County my ceremony will be in?